KING-HANSA/DEW-XMD/README.md

 ---
 ### 🛠 Usage

-Once the installation is complete and the bot is running, you can use the ULTRA-MD in your WhatsApp group or chat.
+Once the installation is complete and the bot is running, you can use the DEW-XMD in your WhatsApp group or chat.
 Below are some key features and how to interact with them:

 #### 1. **A Large Toolkit**
    - Your Personal Toolkit For Various Things To Do Easily.